garrandall/popular-music-data/tracks/happy-times--are-here-to-stay--tony-orlando.md

 'Cause you
 You got a man who's living just to hear his baby
 Say that her happy times are here to stay
-Hmmm.happy times are here to stay
+Hm.happy times are here to stay